5 Ways to Sync Contacts from iPhone to Mac [2023]

 Click Info, check the box next to Sync Contacts to This X, and click the Apply button.

-How to Sync Contacts from iPhone to Mac via Mail
+5. How to Import Contacts from iPhone to Mac with Data Transfer Tools [with USB]

 If you don't like to use the above methods, try a third-party data transfer tool.
 It may not be as easy as you think, but it can transfer a lot of data, such as photos, messages, notes, etc.